ip-repo/guides/how-to-identify-active-tcp-connections/how-to-identify-active-tcp-connections.md

     print("*" * 70)

 ```
-Now, yo should see a list of active connection and the process name and combined information from the two commands.
+Now, you should see a list of active connection and the process name and combined information from the two commands.

 ```console
 **********************************************************************